hatimalattas/Casting_Agency_API/README.md

 ```

 #### POST '/actors'
-Returns a list of the actor that was posted, the id of the actor that was posted, a success value, and total number of actors
+Returns a list of the actor that was posted, the id of the actor that was posted, a success value, and total number of actors.

 Sample curl:
 curl http://localhost:5000/actors -X POST -H "Content-Type: application/json" -H "Authorization: Bearer {INSERT_TOKEN_HERE}" -d '{"name":"Mark", "gender": "Male", "age":29}'.